How to Visit Rome & Rome Itinerary

 From the Pantheon, head to the Trevi fountains to admire the most famous fountains of Rome and maybe the World.

-Within the fountains, numerous statues are representing an allegory of the Sea with the god Neptune in its center.
-Tradition has it that you should throw 2 coins in the fountain: one to make a wish and the other one to be sure to return to Rome.
+Within the fountains, numerous statues form an allegory of the Sea, with the god Neptune at its center.
+Tradition has it that you should throw 2 coins in the fountain: one to make a wish and the other to be sure to return to Rome.

-As it is still early in the morning, it will also not be too crowded.
-Which is perfect to take a nice picture with it.
+As it is still early in the morning, it will not be too crowded either.
+Which is perfect for taking a nice picture with it.

 Quirinal Palace